-Warranty Form Warranty Period Submissi

-30-Day Form Year 1 Within 30

-Year-End Form Year 1 Within the

-Delayed Closing/Occupancy Form Year 1 Any time of

-Second-Year Form Year 2 Any time of

-Major Structural Defect Form Years 3-7 Any time of
+Warranty Form Warranty Period Submission Period 30-Day Form Year 1 Within 30 days after the date of possession/occupancy Year-End Form Year 1 Within the last 30 days before the first anniversary Delayed Closing/Occupancy Form Year 1 Any time during the first year of warranty coverage Second-Year Form Year 2 Any time during the second year of warranty coverage Major Structural Defect Form Years 3-7 Any time during your home's seven years of warranty coverage

-Effective September 14, 2020, homeowners will have a 10-day grace period on the 30-Day From submission period.
+Effective September 14, 2020, homeowners will have a 10-day grace period on the 30-Day Form submission period.
 Homeowners will also have a 10-day grace period on the Year-End Form submission period provided they supply written evidence that they reported items to the builder within the one-year warranty period.
 Examples would be that the homeowner reported the defect to the builder on any prior warranty forms, emails or other written materials during the first-year warranty period and by a method of written communication that was previously used between the parties to communicate about the home.
 Note that Pre-Delivery Inspection Forms are not acceptable written evidence for the year-end grace period.